entropylost/amida/README.md

 - R: Show the raw radiance map (because some environments may not have the background be white).
 - F: Show the bounce lighting.

+The .tiff files can be edited using GIMP - although when exporting, all metadata should be removed.
+All layers use linear RGB.
+The layers are:

+- `emissive`: The amount of light emitted by pixels.
+Can be set greater than 1.
+- `diffuse`: The diffuse color, used for bouncing.
+- `opacity`: The opacity of materials during bounces.
+- `display_emissive`: The amount of added color to the final image.
+- `display_diffuse`: The amount of the radiance added to the final image.
+- `display_opacity`: The opacity in the final bounce.
+This is split from `opacity` to allow for light bleeding effects.

 ## Known Bugs

 - Having walls in the upper left edges of the screen will causes nans.